astronomer/docs/software/install-airgapped.md

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
 To gather a list of exact images and tags required for your Astronomer version:

 1. Run the following command to template the Astronomer Helm chart and fetch all of its rendered image tags.
-Make sure to substitute `<your-basedomain>`, `<your-astronomer-version>`
+Make sure to substitute `<your-basedomain>` and `<your-astronomer-version>` with your information.

     ```bash
     helm template --version <your-astronomer-version> astronomer/astronomer --set global.loggingSidecar.enabled=True --set global.postgresqlEnabled=True --set global.authSidecar.enabled=True --set global.baseDomain=<your-basedomain> | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq